- Antimicrobial Stewardship

 The critical care service has two full-time pharmacists and one resident at all times to provide pharmacy services to a 26 bed medical/neuro/surgical ICU and a 22 bed cardiac ICU.
 The resident will work alongside the internal medicine residents and attending intensivist through daily rounding and pharmacy consults.
 Time will be divided between identifying and resolving medication therapy issues for patients, discussion of critical care topics and providing pharmacy support to the medical residents.

 There are two IMR teaching teams.
-Each team consists of an attending physician, PGY-1 and PGY-2 medical residents, a clinical pharmacist, medical students and pharmacy students.
+Each team consists of an attending physician, R1 and R2 medical resident, internal medical teaching fellow, a clinical pharmacist, medical students and pharmacy students.
 The patient population served by IMR varies greatly.
 The resident actively participates in daily rounds, offers education for physicians, nurses, patients and family members, and tracks interventions.
 During this rotation, the resident will work closely alongside Washington State University faculty pharmacists to facilitate journal clubs, topic discussions and advanced pharmacy practice experiences for fourth-year pharmacy students.

 The primary goal of the pediatric rotation is to familiarize self with appropriate pediatric drug therapy and dosing in order to provide safe and effective pharmaceutical care for our pediatric and neonatal patients.
 Residents will spend time covering patients on the general pediatrics ward, the pediatric ICU and the neonatal ICU.
 The pharmacy resident is responsible for identifying and resolving medication therapy issues for patients and will work toward assuming care of all patients on one unit by the end of the learning experience.